sungl123456/37lamdaA/README.md

 The results will be written in `water_methanol_VLE_predict.csv`.

-We suggest the users will further regressed the prediction results with traditional thermodynamic models such as NRTL functions, for a practical use.
+We suggest the users will further regressed the prediction results with traditional thermodynamic models, such as NRTL functions, for a practical use.

 We also suggest the users will expand the data set in the `all` folder for a more accurate prediction.
 Only the critical temperature, boiling points and the T-xy data are required.